SumayaKahie/Python_for_Testers/README.md

  - Arithmetic: Addition +, Subtraction -, Multiplication *, Division /, Floor Division //, Modulus %,
  - Comparison: Equal ==, Not Equal !=, Greater >, Less <, Great or eq >=, Less or eq <=
  - Logical: OR: Return True if any one of the statement is true, NOT reverse. result is true then itll return false, AND: will return TRUE if both statements are true
+ - Assignment: assigns meaning to values
+ - Bitwise: Binary values, And &, OR, /, XOR ^, NOT ~, Left shift <<, Right >>